F.C. Motagua: Colours and badges

-Motagua's traditional colour is dark blue representing the blue waters of the Motagua River.
-This is because at the time the club was founded, the Motagua River was in dispute between Honduras and Guatemala.
-Since 2011, Motagua has worn pink jerseys for all their games during the month of October for National Breast Cancer Awareness Month.
+Motagua's traditional colour is dark blue, representing the blue waters of the Motagua River.
+This is because at the time the club was founded, the river was in dispute between Honduras and Guatemala.
+Since 2011, Motagua has worn pink jerseys for all their games during October for National Breast Cancer Awareness Month.

 The Motagua badge has a blue eagle.
 This is because one of the three clubs that united to become Motagua was named CD Águila, or Eagle in Spanish.

 Stadium

 Motagua plays their home matches at Estadio Nacional Chelato Uclés in Tegucigalpa.
 The stadium is named after Honduran football player and manager Chelato Uclés.
 The stadium is divided into Sol Norte, Sol Sur, Sol Centro, Preferencia, Silla and Palco.
 The Motaguan supporters "La Revo" are located at Sol Norte and the "Macro Azurra" sits in Sol Centro.

 Traditions

 There are some traditions within the Motagua institution.

-Debuting players– When a new player debuts, he must shave his head.
-This is optional, most of the players that do shave are recently promoted from the reserve team or are young of age.
+When a player debuts, he must shave his head.
+This is optional.
+Most of the players that do shave are recently promoted from the reserve team or are young of age.